dataviz-hkb/D3/_L0/README.md

 * *Brackets* bietet eine Server-Logik über die *Live Vorschau* um Dateien mittels eines **http-Request** zu öffnen.
 * Alternativ kann unter : `Datei` `>` `Projekt-Einstellungen…` auch die eigene Server-Logik (typischerweise unter *localhost* ) verwendet werden.
 * Für den Aufruf von Seiten im Browser gilt : **keine** `Datei` `>` `Datei öffnen…` Geschichten.
 Dateiaufruf mit gleichzeitigen Datenimport generell mittels eines http-requests um Cross origin requests zu verhindern.

->Using your own backend — Make sure your local server is already running, serving files from the same folder Brackets is editing. >Choose File > Project Settings and enter whatever URL corresponds to the root folder that's open in Brackets (typically a localhost >URL).
-Then open a file for one of your webpages (e.g. an HTML, PHP, or ASP file) and launch Live Preview.
-Brackets will launch Chrome >with the correct URL to load that page from your local server.